Affiliate links on Android Authority may earn us a commission. Learn more.

-The smartwatch landscape is growing more health-focused every year.
-ECG monitors and pulse oximeters are becoming more commonplace in 2020, and Fitbit is attempting to keep up with the crowd with its new smartwatch, the Fitbit Sense.
-Fitbit’s top-tier smartwatch delivers a lot of what we’ve been asking for, and some things that still need some tweaking.
-Read our full Fitbit Sense review to learn more.
+The smartwatch landscape grows more competitive every year.
+ECG monitors and pulse oximeters are commonplace, and third-party app support is widely expected.
+Fitbit attempts to keep up with the crowd with its Sense lineup.
+The company’s health-focused smartwatch delivers a lot of what users want to see, and some things that still need some tweaking.
+Read our full Fitbit Sense review to learn whether the original Sense watch is still worth buying.

-The Fitbit Sense is a major hardware upgrade over the Fitbit Versa 2.
+The Fitbit Sense is a major hardware upgrade over the Fitbit Versa 2 and brings a few more sensors to the table than the Versa 3.
 It’s made of the same materials for the most part, but just about everything else is more refined.

-The stainless steel and aluminum case looks about the same as the Versa 2, but it feels significantly more well-built.
-Think Apple Watch-level build quality.
+The stainless steel and aluminum case is a near clone of the Versa 3.
+It looks about the same as the Versa 2, too, but it feels significantly more well-built.
+Think Apple-level build quality.
 It has a 1.58-inch AMOLED panel that’s a little rounder than that of the Versa 2.
-It’s a nice screen.
-It gets plenty bright outdoors in direct sunlight and has good viewing angles.
+It’s a nice screen that gets plenty bright outdoors in direct sunlight and has good viewing angles.
 There’s still a big ol’ bezel surrounding the display, though it’s notably smaller than the bezels on previous Fitbit watches.

 The Fitbit Sense is a premium smartwatch through and through.

-Another small-yet-notable upgrade: the Fitbit Sense has a new charger!
-It’s still proprietary, but Fitbit got rid of the weird clasp-dock thing.
-Now, it is magnetic and supports quick charging, which can charge your Sense from 10-80% in ~40 minutes.
+Another small-yet-notable upgrade: the Fitbit Sense introduced an updated charger, eliminating the weird clasp-dock thing of the past.
+The charger is magnetic and supports quick charging, which can charge your Sense from 10-80% in ~40 minutes.

 Health and fitness tracking: Nailing the basics